 A school or district that does not meet AYP should not be labeled as failing.
-The designation of not meeting AYP signals that, based on a number of indicators, the school or district is not on track for meeting the national goals for student achievement by the target year of 2014.
+The designation of not meeting AYP signals that, based on a number of indicators, the school or district is not on track for all students meeting the state standards for student achievement by the target year of 2014.
 The school or district as a whole may have strong academic performance, but the designation may be based on a single factor or a single subgroup.